ChatFin-Labs/javascript-vm/README.md

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-## Contributing
-Pull requests, issues, and feature requests are welcome!
-Please see our [contributing guidelines](https://github.com/ChatFinAI/javascript-vm/blob/main/CONTRIBUTING.md).

 ## Maintainers
-- ChatFinAI Open Source Team (<opensource@chatfinai.com>)
+- ChatFinAI Open Source Team (<support@chatfin.ai>)

 ## Support
-For questions or support, open an issue on GitHub or contact us at <opensource@chatfinai.com>.
+For questions or support, open an issue on GitHub or contact us at <support@chatfin.ai>.